-Gary Palgon, Enterprise Systems Journal
+- Gary Palgon, Enterprise Systems Journal

-    IRI Data Protector Suite 'shield' products like IRI FieldShield -- as well as the SortCL program in the IRI CoSort package and IRI Voracity platform -- support field-level data masking functions for data in tables and files.
+IRI Data Protector Suite 'shield' products like IRI FieldShield -- as their parent SortCL program in the IRI CoSort package and IRI Voracity platform -- support field-level data masking functions for data in tables and files.
 They protect PII, and:

 - find and classify it so global masking rules can be applied later or at the same time

 - maintain data realism with format-preserving encryption, pseudonymization, referential integrity, etc.